sachin-rajput/hapi-oauth2-awscognito/README.md

 Lead Maintainer: [Sachin Rajput](https://github.com/sachin.rajput)

-Basic authentication requires validating token generated using AWS Cognito.
-The `'basic'` scheme takes the following options:
+Bearer authentication requires validating token generated using AWS Cognito.
+The `'bearer'` scheme takes the following options:

-- `validate` - (required) a oauth/token endpoint token with the signature `[async] function(request, basicToken, h)` where:
+- `validate` - (required) a oauth/token endpoint token with the signature `[async] function(request, bearerToken, h)` where:
     - `request` - is the hapi request object of the request which is being authenticated.
-    - `basicToken` - the token received from oauth/token endpoint from the client.
+    - `bearerToken` - the token received from oauth/token endpoint from the client.
     - `h` - the response toolkit.
     - Returns an object `{ isValid, credentials, response }` where:
         - `isValid` - `true` if both the username was found and the password matched, otherwise `false`.